enactjs/docs/src/pages/docs/tutorials/setup/index.md

 npm install -g @enact/cli
 ```

-Once installed, you can run `enact` from anywhere to run a command.
+Once installed, run `enact -v` to see the Enact CLI version.
+You can run `enact` from anywhere to run a command.

 > We'll cover some of the available commands below but the [package README](https://github.com/enactjs/cli/blob/master/README.md) contains further detail.